mjhm/chai-match-pattern/README.md

 ## Multiple matchers

-Occasionally it may be most convenient to apply multiple matching assertions in the same pattern.
+Occasionally it may be convenient to apply multiple matching assertions in the same pattern.
 This can be accomplished with the `_.arrayOfDups` transform.
 ```
     {
       "tvshows": {